toralf/torutils/README.md

 ```

 and (re-)start the Tor service.
-Check that your ssh login and any other service are still working.
+Check that your ssh login and other services are still working.
 Watch the iptables live statistics by:

 ```bash
 sudo watch -t ./ipv4-rules.sh
 ```

-If all works fine then run the script with the parameter `start` instead of `test`
+If all works fine then run the script with the parameter `start` instead of `test`.
-and persist the filter rules (i.e. for Debian into the directory `/etc/iptables/`):
+Afterwards persist the filter rules (i.e. for Debian into the directory `/etc/iptables/`):

 ```bash
 sudo ./ipv4-rules.sh start